Type: Rall-type double-leaf bascule

 The Broadway Bridge was built in 1911-12, with a new approach added in 1927 and an old approach replaced by the City of Portland in 1999-2002.
 It carries four lanes of automobile traffic and one streetcar line, and is also a popular river crossing for people on bicycles.
 It was originally painted black, but was repainted to “Golden Gate Red” in 1963.

 Vertical clearance of the closed bascule span is adequate for the majority of river traffic, with openings necessary about 25 times per month, primarily to accommodate grain terminal ships.

-The Broadway Bridge structure totals 1,613 feet in length and consists of three westerly approach Pennsylvania-Petit Through truss spans of 270 feet, 286 feet and 297 feet, a 278-foot double-leaf Rall bascule main channel draw span, and one Pennsylvania-Petit Through truss of 297 feet and one Warren Through truss of 185 feet on the eastern approach.
+The full structure totals 1,613 feet in length and consists of a 278-foot double-leaf Rall bascule main channel draw span, three Pennsylvania-Petit Through truss spans of 270 feet, 286 feet and 297 feet on the western approach, and one Pennsylvania-Petit Through truss of 297 feet and one Warren Through truss of 185 feet on the eastern approach.